osmandapp/docs/content/osmand/widgets/nav-widgets.md

 ## Lanes

-The widget shows which lanes you need to drive during a trip with [distance to a maneuver](/development/algorithms/voice-prompt-triggering).
+The widget shows which lanes you need to drive during a navigation with [distance to a maneuver](/development/algorithms/voice-prompt-triggering).

 ![Lanes widgets](/assets/images/widgets/lanes_widget.png)